dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Javascript-tracker-setup.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](SnowPlow setup guide) > [**Trackers**](choosing-a-tracker) > [**Javascript tracker**](Javascript-tracker-setup)

-Before you integrate SnowPlow's Javascript tracker, you need to decide whether you'll integrate it with your current tag management system, or implement a tag management system as part of the SnowPlow setup process.
+Before you integrate SnowPlow's Javascript tracker, you need to decide whether you'll integrate it with a tag management system, or implement the SnowPlow tags directly onto your site.

-We strongly advice new SnowPlow users to implement a Tag Management solution, and document how to perform the SnowPlow implementation using Google Tag Manager and QuBit's OpenTag.
+We strongly advice new SnowPlow users who are not using a Tag Management solution to implement one before implementing SnowPlow, and integrate SnowPlow using it.
+We have documented [how to setup Google Tag Manager](Integrating-javascript-tags-with-Google-Tag-Manager) and [how to setup QuBit's OpenTag](Integrating Javascript tags with QuBit OpenTag), as well as how to integrate SnowPlow using both these solutions, as part of this setup guide.

 Select a setup option below based on your choice of Tag Management solution: